What is Low Impact Camping?

 By practicing low-impact camping, more people can spend time in unspoiled natural places.
 More children can be introduced to the wonders of the natural world, and future generations learn to protect wild spaces.

-Well-prepared, minimum-impact or leave no trace camping can also help reduce the incidence of destructive, out-of-control fires as climate change induced drought leaves natural areas dry and unprotected.
+Well-prepared, minimum-impact/leave no trace camping can also help reduce the incidence of destructive, out-of-control fires.

 Low Impact Camping Tips and Hints

 - Plan, plan, plan.
 Doing as much research as possible before departure avoids unpleasant surprises.